 Likely Effective for

 - Mental alertness.
-Drinking black tea and other caffeinated beverages throughout the day helps to keep people alert, even after extended periods without sleep.
+Drinking black tea and other caffeinated beverages helps to keep people alert and improve attention, even after extended periods without sleep.

 Possibly Effective for

 - Low blood pressure.
-Black tea contains caffeine.
-Drinking beverages containing caffeine helps increase blood pressure in older people who have low blood pressure after eating.
+Drinking caffeinated beverages, including black tea, helps increase blood pressure in older people who have low blood pressure after eating.

 - Ovarian cancer.
-Women who regularly drink tea, including black tea or green tea, appear to have a lower risk of developing ovarian cancer compared to women who never or rarely drink tea.
+People who regularly drink tea, including black tea or green tea, seem to have a lower risk of developing ovarian cancer compared to those who never or rarely drink tea.